-Uterine polyps are soft red outgrowths from the lining of the womb (the endometrium), usually less than 1 cm in diameter, which often flatten to fit the cavity of the uterus.
+Uterine polyps are soft fleshy outgrowths from the lining of the womb (the endometrium), usually less than 1 cm in diameter, which often flatten to fit the cavity of the uterus.

 The stalk of the polyp (or pedicle) is usually short, but sometimes it grows long enough for the polyp to project from the cervix (the lower opening of the womb).
-Polyps are prone to bleeding, and a uterine polyp that develops near the fallopian tubes may obstruct the opening of the tubes, possibly leading to difficulty with becoming pregnant.
+Uterine polyps are common and there can be more than one polyp in the uterine cavity.
+Sometimes small submucosal fibroids grow on a stalk and present as uterine polyps (see fact sheet on Fibroids).
+Polyps are prone to bleeding and large polyps can contribute to infertility and miscarriage.
 Uterine polyps can develop in pre- or post-menopausal women.
 Very rarely, polyps can be cancerous.

 Many women who have uterine polyps show no symptoms at all.
 In others, one or more of the following symptoms may be present:

-- Irregular menstrual bleeding, such as bleeding varying amounts at frequent but unpredictable intervals
+- Irregular menstrual bleeding, such as bleeding of varying amounts and at frequent and unpredictable intervals

 - Bleeding between menstrual periods